 There's just a single sedan body style, but Acura's making up for the lack of coupe/hatchback options by offering three distinct powertrain options for the new ILX.
 The base ILX comes with a modestly powered but economical 2.0-liter four-cylinder engine and a five-speed automatic transmission.
-Markedly more performance comes from selecting the ILX 2.4 and its larger, more-powerful 2.4-liter four-cylinder.
+Markedly more performance comes from the ILX 2.4 and its larger, more-powerful 2.4-liter four-cylinder.
 Unfortunately this model comes only with a six-speed manual transmission.
-The third ILX model is the frugal Hybrid, which is the first hybrid-electric vehicle ever for Acura.
+The third ILX model is the frugal Hybrid, which is the first hybrid-electric vehicle from Acura.

 With a comfortable ride, comparatively spacious interior and decent level of standard equipment, the base ILX is a new and interesting option for buyers looking for an affordable entry point into the premium Acura brand.
 The ILX 2.4 is compelling as a low-key premium sport sedan, but it is expensive in relation to its absolute performance, and the lack of an automatic transmission limits its appeal.
 The ILX Hybrid delivers good -- but not outstanding -- fuel economy and also is relatively expensive.

 The 2013 Acura ILX is one of but a few choices for a truly entry-level car from a luxury brand.
 The Buick Verano is one such model.
 It may not offer a hybrid version, but it's less expensive to start and offers a strong 250-horsepower engine upgrade as well as a nicer interior.
 There are also the Audi A3 and Lexus CT 200h, two premium models worth cross-shopping with the ILX, as they offer hatchback utility and fuel economy similar to that of the ILX Hybrid.